 Translation prepared with a machine translation tool

-If the declared (aggregated) object of mandatory contributions for an employee or an employee who is simultaneously self-employed is less than EUR 2,220 per quarter, the employer makes the minimum contributions from their own funds for the difference between EUR 2,220 and the declared object of mandatory contributions.
+If the declared (aggregated) mandatory contribution object of an employee or an employee who is simultaneously self-employed in a quarter is less than 2 340 euro, the minimum contributions from the difference between 2 340 euro and the declared mandatory contribution object shall be paid by the employer from its own funds.

-If a self-employed person who is not simultaneously an employee forecasts that their income from economic activity will not reach three times the state minimum monthly wage (EUR 2,220) per quarter, they may submit a confirmation of the projected income for the next quarter to the State Revenue Service (VID) Electronic Declaration System (EDS):
+If a self-employed person who is not simultaneously an employee forecasts that their income from economic activity in a quarter will not reach three statutory minimum monthly wages (2 340 euro), they may submit a confirmation of planned income for the next quarter to the State Revenue Service (VID) via the Electronic Declaration System (EDS):

-• by the 17th of the month following the quarter or simultaneously with the registration of economic activity for the projected income of the next quarter (for Q1 by 17 January 2025, for Q2 by 17 April 2025, etc.);
+• by the 17th day of the month following the quarter, or simultaneously with the registration of economic activity, regarding planned income for the next quarter (for the 1st quarter of 2026 – by 17 January 2026, for the 2nd quarter – by 17 April 2026, etc.);

-• by 17 January for the income forecast for the entire calendar year; or
+• by 17 January, a forecast of income for the entire calendar year; or

-• within 15 days after losing employee status (in cases where the self-employed person was simultaneously an employee).
+• within 15 days after losing employee status (in cases where the self-employed person has simultaneously been an employee).

-If the self-employed person has submitted a confirmation to VID regarding the projected income for the next quarter or year (that it will not reach EUR 2,220 per quarter), the VSAA does not calculate minimum contributions, and the self-employed person makes mandatory contributions based on the actual income received from economic activity.
+If the self-employed person has submitted a confirmation to the VID regarding planned income for the next quarter or year (that it will not reach 2 340 euro per quarter), the VSAA does not calculate minimum contributions, and the self-employed person pays mandatory contributions based on the actual income received from economic activity.

-Self-employed persons who are employers must make these contributions both for themselves (if not employed elsewhere) and for their employees.
+Self-employed persons who are employers must make these contributions both for themselves (if they do not work elsewhere) and for their employees.

-A self-employed person is obliged to make the calculated minimum contributions for the previous year by 23 October each year.
+A self-employed person is obliged to pay the calculated minimum contributions for the previous year by 23 October each year.

-For 2024, a self-employed person is obliged to make the calculated minimum contributions by 23 October 2025.
+For 2025, a self-employed person is obliged to pay the calculated minimum contributions by 23 October 2026.

-A self-employed person also has the right to make minimum contributions voluntarily during the year (after receiving a notification in EDS) if they so wish.
+A self-employed person also has the right to voluntarily pay minimum contributions during the year (after receiving a notification in the EDS), if they so wish.

-For self-employed farmers and self-employed persons who earn income from intellectual property, the VSAA performs the final calculation of minimum contributions for the entire year once a year, in July of the year following the reporting year (i.e., within seven months after the end of the calendar year), as these self-employed persons may pay the portion of mandatory state social insurance contributions (10%) designated solely for pension insurance once a year instead of quarterly, as required for other self-employed persons.
-If income in any month of a quarter reaches EUR 740, mandatory state social insurance contributions of 31.07% are paid quarterly, as stipulated for self-employed persons.
+For self-employed farmers and self-employed persons who receive income from intellectual property, the final annual calculation of minimum contributions is performed by the VSAA once per year – in July of the year following the reporting year (i.e., within seven months after the end of the calendar year), because these self-employed persons may pay the portion of state social insurance mandatory contributions intended only for pension insurance (10%) once per year, rather than quarterly, as other self-employed persons do.
+If income in any month of a quarter reaches 780 euro, state social insurance mandatory contributions at the rate of 31.07% shall be paid quarterly, as prescribed for self-employed persons.

 Translation prepared with a machine translation tool

-The recalculation of minimum contributions for the previous calendar year is performed by the State Social Insurance Agency (VSAA) once, within seven months after the end of the calendar year.
+The VSAA performs a recalculation of minimum contributions for the previous calendar year once, within seven months after the end of the calendar year.

-This means that the employer and the self-employed person will receive a notification regarding overpaid and additional minimum contributions for 2024 in the State Revenue Service (VID) Electronic Declaration System (EDS) by 31 July 2025.
+This means that employers and self-employed persons will receive a notification in the VID EDS regarding overpaid and additionally payable minimum contributions for 2025 by 31 July 2026.

 Simultaneously with the annual recalculation of minimum contributions, the VSAA also recalculates the previous three-year period.
-Such recalculation is performed in cases where the employer has adjusted (increased) the employee’s employment income and mandatory contributions after the recalculation of minimum contributions.
+Such a recalculation is carried out in cases where an employer has corrected (increased) an employee’s employment income and mandatory contributions after the recalculation of minimum contributions.

 Translation prepared with a machine translation tool